Mortgage rates drift lower as investors worry about pandemic

 “In terms of tapering, it’s just premature,” he told reporters.

-He said that the economy is a “long way” from the Fed’s monetary policy and inflation goals and that he expects it to take some time for progress to be achieved.
+He said the economy is a “long way” from the Fed’s monetary policy and inflation goals, and he expects it to take some time for progress to be achieved.

 “The Fed has promised to keep interest rates low through 2021, and after this week’s meetings, it’s great to see the Fed [has] fulfilled this promise and held the interest rates at near zero,” said Alec Hartman, chief executive and co-founder of Welcome Homes, an online home-building company.
 “As a result, we’re going to continue to see record mortgage volumes in 2021.”